leomoon-studios/leomoon-lightstudio/README.md

 ## Important Notice
 LeoMoon LightStudio (formerly known as Blender Light Studio) is 100% free and open-source.
 You can download and use it from here without any limitations.

+## Blender 3.5.1 macOS support
+We are working on a fix to support Metal on macOS but by changing GPU Backend from Metal to OpenGL you can use LightStudio on macOS until we have a fix.

+- Open Blender
+- Go to `Edit` > `Preferences` > `System`
+- Change `GPU Backend` to `OpenGL`
+- Close Blender
+- Open Blender and install LightStudio

 ## Development Fund
 If you think this plugin speeds up your workflow, consider funding the development of it by **[purchasing it here](https://blendermarket.com/products/leomoon-lightstudio)**.
 This will help to fix bugs, improve user interface and add new features.